ramyamounir/Template/README.md

 - To choose specific node names on SLURM, use the argument: ``` -slurm_nodelist GPU17,GPU18 ``` as an example.
 - If running on a GPU with Tensor cores, using mixed precision models can speed up your training.
 Add the argument ``` -fp16 ``` to try it out.
 If it makes training unstable due to the loss of precision, dont use it :)
 - The template allows you to switch architectures, datasets and trainers easily by passing different arguments.
 For example, different architectures can be added to the lib/arch/[arch-name].py directory and passing the arguments as ``` -arch [arch-name] ``` or ``` -trainer [trainer-name] ``` or ``` -dataset [dataset-name] ```
-- The stdout and stderr will be printed in the shared dir.
-For Gaivi: /data/sarkar-vision/slurm_jobs/{USER}/[job_id].
+- The stdout and stderr will be printed in the shared directory.
 We only print the first GPU output.
-If outside GAIVI, make sure to change the shared directory in lib/utils/distributed.py
+Make sure to change the shared directory in lib/utils/distributed.py depending on the cluster you are using.
-- if you find an bug in this template, open a new issue, or a pull request.
+- if you find a bug in this template, open a new issue, or a pull request.
 Any collaboration is more than welcome!

 # License